jasongrimes/grimesit-mm/_pages/about.md

 It was successful, so I did that awhile.

-Now I own [**Grimes IT, LLC**](https://grimesit.com), the legal entity under which I provide technical services to select clients and conduct original research and development.
+Now I own [**Grimes IT, LLC**](https://grimesit.com), a business that builds web applications and provides technical products and services.
 I have no employees,
-but I'm supported by a professional network of friends and experts in systems, design, development, and business, to whom I am grateful.
+but I'm supported by a network of friends and seasoned experts in systems, design, development, and business, to whom I am grateful.

 I am a fixer.
 A pragmatist.
 I like to solve useful problems.